microsoft/ApplicationInsights-dotnet/CONTRIBUTING.md

 Once you've installed the prerequisites and configured the strong name verification, execute the ```runUnitTests.cmd``` script in the repository root.

 You can also run the tests within Visual Studio using the test explorer.
+If test explorer is not showing all the tests, please make sure you have installed all updates to Visual Studio.

 You can remove the strong name verification exception by running this command: